leaningtech/labs/sites/cheerpj/src/content/docs/10-getting-started/02-Java-library.md

 </html>
 ```

-## 3. Load and Call the Java Library From Java
+## 3. Load and call the Java library from JavaScript

 Now we can load your Java library by calling `cheerpjRunLibrary` which will load the library from the root of your web server.
 We are assuming your HTML file and your `.jar` files are under the project directory you just created.